-These were the stones of power that she used to channel the energy of the Anarwyn.
+These were the stones of power she used to channel the energy of the Anarwyn.
 The practice of wielding the sacred power was called Lithomancy because the power could only be channeled through one of a dozen stones.
 Alys examined the bracelet with some pride.
 Few of the descendants of Ilsie could use all the gemstones, and she was thought quite accomplished to have mastered three of them.
-It was true none of her stones were real weapons, but malachite, called the Protection Stone, could be used to create a defensive shield.
-The beautiful blue agate was a potent Healing Stone and the ruby, or Strength Stone, could be used to protect her from physical harm.
+It was true none of her stones were real weapons, but the malachite, otherwise known as the Protection Stone, could be used to create a defensive shield.
+The beautiful blue agate was the potent Healing Stone and the ruby, or Strength Stone, could be used to protect her from physical harm.